News Articles Headlines from local media

 Last Modified: May 15, 2015 11:57 AM

-Related Articles: Oct.
+Related Articles: July 22: Codes of conduct continue to limit ability of councillors to represent wishes of constituen Oct.
 13 letters: Dual duty councils could reduce duplication.
 Brock Study points out pros and cons of various models Council rejects new code of conduct TIMMS: Duty-dual councillors would be a positive step TIMMS: Regional council staying on track with progress St. Catharines city council wants governance change Councillors want more spending on roads LaFleche: Dual reps makes sense but...
-Some candidates want fewer regional councillors Councillor wants to build police budget war chest
+Some candidates want fewer regional councillors

 council